 The NRC faces challenges in adapting existing licensing processes and capabilities, creating new ones, and protecting proprietary information against industrial espionage or other efforts by adversaries to compromise this information.
-The technical complexity of these initiatives, combined with their experimental nature, has challenged the NRC to adapt its regulatory processes to accommodate new technologies in an efficient and effective manner.
+The technical complexity of these initiatives, combined with their experimental nature, has challenged the NRC to adapt its regulatory processes to accommodate new technologies efficiently and effectively.
 As new reactor and fuel technologies are reviewed and licensed, it is critical that the NRC, as well as its federal partners, vendors, and applicants, protect the proprietary information entrusted to them.